albertogasparin/react-starterkit/README.md

 ## Config variables

 You can persistently change some behaviors of the app by tweaking `lib/config.js`.

-**react.isomorphic**
+Most interesting options are:

+**isomorphic** `bool`
 Toggle on/off React server side rendering (default: `true`)
 NOTE: this will make node no longer return 404s.
-You'll have to handle them with react-router.
+You'll have to handle them clientside or by tweaking `router.react.path`

+**router.api** `{ prefix, folder }`
+Defines API files location and the common URL prefix

+**router.react** `{ path, template, routes, store }`
+Defines which paths render the React template, plus where to find React routes and Redux store